Mark Webber Challenge Foundation

-In both 2011 and 2012 the Mark Webber Challenge Foundation raised much needed funds for the Save the Tasmanian Devil Appeal as well as the White Lion Foundation through the Swisse Mark Webber Tasmania Challenge.
-In total, over $165,000 has been raised.
+From 2011 - 2013 the Mark Webber Challenge Foundation will be raising much needed funds for the Save the Tasmanian Devil Appeal as well as Whitelion through the Swisse Mark Webber Tasmania Challenge.
+In total, over $165,000 has been raised so far.

 Save the Tasmanian Devil Program: In 1996, a fatal disease was detected in Tasmanian devils, which has spread rapidly through most of the devil population.
 The Save the Tasmanian Devil Program (STDP) and collaborators have discovered that the disease, now identified as Devil Facial Tumour Disease (DFTD), is a rare transmissible cancer.
 DFTD has resulted in a decline of 84% in Tasmanian devil numbers; in some areas this decline is as high as 97%.
 The disease is always fatal and to date no cure or vaccine has been found.

 The aim of the appeal is an insurance population of devils safe from disease, where healthy devils produce healthy pouch young capable of being released into the wild in the future, as well as develop ways of protecting healthy devils from becoming infected and investigate different anti-cancer drugs.